jakegrigsby/deep_control/README.md

 Description: a baseline model-free, offline, actor-critic method that forms the template for many of the other algorithms here.

-Code: `deep_control.ddpg`
+Code: `deep_control.ddpg` (*with extra comments for an intro to deep actor-critics*)

 #### Twin Delayed DDPG (TD3)
 Paper: [Addressing Function Approximation Error in Actor-Critic Methods](https://arxiv.org/abs/1802.09477), Fujimoto et al., 2018.

 Description: Builds off of DDPG and makes several changes to improve the critic's learning and performance (Clipped Double Q Learning, Target Smoothing, Actor Delay).
+Also includes the TD regularization term from "[TD-Regularized Actor-Critic Methods](https://arxiv.org/abs/1812.08288)."

 Code: `deep_control.td3`